 If the withdrawal happens after the Add/Drop period, the student completes the official Add/Drop Form with a notation of Military Service and will receive a full refund.
-A grade of "WL" will be assigned to each course and will not affect the student's Satisfactory Academic Progress (SAP) status.
+A grade of b.
+New Student

+"WL" will be assigned to each course and will not affect the student's Satisfactory Academic Progress (SAP) status.